Department

 Bio

-Dr. Jason Davison is an Assistant Professor in the Department of Civil Engineering at The Catholic University of America.
-Previously, he was a Post-Doctoral Scientist at Aquanty Inc., where he researched Canada's water resources and the impact of global climate change.
-Jason received his PhD in Earth and Environmental Sciences from the University of Waterloo in 2017, and his research focused on integrated atmosphere, surface, and subsurface water flow models.
-He received his M.S. in Environmental Fluid Mechanics and Hydrology from Stanford University and his B.S. in Civil and Environmental Engineering from the Georgia Institute of Technology.
-Jason’s research interests include water cycle modeling, environmental policy, continental scale hydrology, and climate change.
+Before joining Catholic University, Dr. Davison was a Postdoctoral Scientist at Aquanty Inc., where he researched Canada’s water resources and the impacts of climate change using integrated hydrologic modeling tools.
+He earned his Ph.D. in Earth and Environmental Sciences from the University of Waterloo, where his research focused on integrated atmosphere, surface, and subsurface water flow models.
+He also holds an M.S. in Environmental Fluid Mechanics and Hydrology from Stanford University and a B.S. in Civil and Environmental Engineering from the Georgia Institute of Technology.

 Representative Publications